 Thanks to generous donations of sponsorship dollars and manpower from members of the Narberth Business Association, and other Borough organizations, entrance into the festival and most of the activities are free.
 Carriage rides cost a Narberth Shilling (our $5 coin), and there are a few souvenirs for sale as well.

 The train is a great way to get to Narberth, and the station is right in the middle of the festival.
 Why worry about parking when Narberth is just three stops from 30th street station on the Paoli/Thorndale (R-5) regional rail line?
 If you are coming from Philly, or from other spots on the Main Line, check the Sunday Septa schedule here.
-The eastbound and the westbound trains stop in Narberth once an hour all day Sunday.
+The trains stop in Narberth once an hour all day Sunday.